AJ6EE/YSFReflector/README.md

 ## Technologies
 Project is created with:
 * YSMReflector
+* Puppet

 ## Setup
-We will use the Quick-Install sctipt and my puppet manifest.
+We will use the Quick-Install script from YSFReflector.de and my puppet manifest.
 ```
 $ sudo su -
 $ git clone https://github.com/AJ6EE/YSFReflector
 $ cd YSFReflector
 $ chmod a+x install.sh
 $ edit the YSFReflector.ini for your node.
-Set the: Name:  Description: Logging: Port:
+Set thefollowing as needed:
+* Name:
+* Description:
+* Logging:
+* Port:
 $ apt-get install -y puppet
 $ puppet apply --noop puppet-V2.pp ### check the output for errors.
 If no errors run the next command
 $ puppet apply puppet-V2.pp